 The physical length of these baguettes will ultimately be determined by the size of your baking stone.
 When I make 300-gram baguettes on my Baking Steel, I roll them out to about 14″ in length.
 Because they're smaller than traditional baguettes, they're more like demi-baguettes.
 Regardless, shaping baguettes, whether smaller or larger, is almost the same with the only difference being their overall length.

 There are many ways to go about shaping baguettes, and each baker has their preference, but I’ve stuck to the method outlined by Jeffrey Hamelman in his seminal book, BREAD1.
 This approach imparts significant structure to the dough and helps keep the shape tight when proofing at room temperature before baking.

 There are five key steps when shaping baguettes in this way:

 - Starting with a preshaped round (or rectangle), first fold the top half down to the middle and seal (upper left image, below)

 - Flip the dough 180° and fold the new top down to the middle again, slightly overlapping the first fold (upper right image, below)

 - Using your left-hand place your thumb horizontally with the middle seam and, using your fingers on the left hand, pick up and curl the top edge of the dough up and over your thumb.
 At each curl, use your right palm to seal this curl to the middle of the dough.
 Work your way from the right side of the dough to the left.
 Note that your right hand is only sealing the dough with the palm, it does nothing else (lower left image, below)

-- Flip the dough 180° and repeat step 3 above, but this time seal the dough all the way to the bottom firmly against the bench
+- Flip the dough 180° and repeat step 3 above, but this time seal the dough to the bottom firmly against the bench

 - Using one hand, roll the dough away and toward your body in the middle, then transition to two hands and roll the dough back and forth as evenly as possible until the desired length is achieved.
 Note that during this rolling it's best to keep your fingertips and palms in contact with the bench at all times